Delayma-ML/Delayma-Models/index.md

 ## Results
 The result using multiple algorithms for multiple datasets are as follows:
 ![Classification Results](images/model_performances.png)
+Logistic regression seemeed to be a consistent model throughout all the different datasets, achieving almost 100% accuracy.

-We trained the model on complete datset using these algorithms with same hyperparameters and got the following results:
+We trained the model on complete train set using these algorithms with same hyperparameters as were used in the other datasets, and got the following results:
 ![Classification Results](images/results_on_final_data.png)
+The labels in the graph above represent which model was used to train the complete train set.

-Here is the comparison of the results of the algorithms on the complete dataset before and after removing outliers:
+Here is the comparison of the results of the algorithms with default parameters on the complete train set before and after removing outliers:
 ![Classification Results](images/regression_with_and_without_outliers.png)

-## Observations

 ## Conclusion and Future Work
+We conclude that we are able to get a very highly tuned model of bayesian ridge regression for getting nearly predictions for flight delays.
+We can use this model to predict flight delays and take necessary actions to prevent them.
+We can also use this model to predict flight delays and inform the passengers about the delay in advance.
+This will help the passengers to plan their journey accordingly.

 ## References